Consider the following possible mishaps that could occur in your home:

 Keep in mind that being required to reimburse someone for medical bills or property damage — even just one time in your life — can be quite expensive.
 You may have more difficulty paying those kinds of bills as you get older and live on a fixed income.
 If that’s the case for you, an inexpensive renters insurance policy can give you valuable peace of mind.

-Q: My dog is tiny and couldn’t hurt anyone.
-Someone could really sue me for a little dog nip?
+Q: My pet has never hurt anyone.
+Someone could really sue me for a little nip?

 Also, you can never really predict what might prompt someone to sue you.
 Attorneys’ fees can be incredibly expensive compared to the cost of renters insurance.